The Mediation Process.

 The ground rules of mediation include respect, good faith, and honesty.
 What you put into the process determines the outcome.

-More information will be provided in a comprehensive Agreement to Mediate, and if you have any questions or concerns, please let Laura know!
+More information will be provided in a comprehensive Agreement to Mediate, including Laura's policy on the use of artificial intelligence to help guide sessions, and if you have any questions or concerns, please let Laura know!